snoopycrimecop/omero-blitz-plugin/README.md

 ### OMERO blitz Gradle plugin

-The _omero-blitz-plugin_ is a [Gradle](https://gradle.org) plugin that provides users and projects the ability to generate/compile the necessary files required files to use _omero-blitz_
+The _omero-blitz-plugin_ is a [Gradle](https://gradle.org) plugin that provides users and projects the ability to generate/compile the files required to use _omero-blitz_

 From a high level, the omero-blitz-plugin consists of the following tasks/stages: